Man0fCulture/-Workshop-WSL-configuration-/README.md

 Now You should use the Update command.

+Restart your computer

+If you have an ERROR you should activate the virtualisation of your windows in the windows enable

 ### Step 2: Generate your SSH key and link it to your Github

 For this Step [generate your SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and link it to your github.